Key Stage 3 Curriculum

 All students belong to a Form Group.
 The Form Group is led by a Form Tutor who, typically, will stay with their group throughout their five years at CVHS.
 Forms Groups meet daily with their Tutor and there is a year group specific programme of learning, including a weekly opportunity for a Year Group assembly.

 Each year group is led by an Achievement Coordinator (AC) and a Deputy Achievement Coordinator (DAC).
-In addition, a Pupil Premium Achievement Coordinator (PPAC) oversees the academic and personal achievements of students entitled to support through the Pupil Premium funding.

 Students have access to a wide variety of extra-curricular clubs.